nicholaswilde/solar-battery-charger/README.md

 Adafruit Feather HUZZAH ESP8266 esp8266:esp8266:huzzah esp8266:esp8266
 ```

+Take note of the output under `FQBN` because that is what will need to be passed as the `board` (`-b`) parameter with the `arduino-cli` command.
+In this example, the board to be used will be `esp8266:esp8266:huzzah`.

 Compile the sketch

 From the directory of the sketch:

+Note: The dot at the end of the command tells `arduino-cli` to use the sketch in the current directory.
+The name of the sketch may also be used.

 ```shell
 arduino-cli compile -b esp8266:esp8266:huzzah .